benjaminogbonna/breast_cancer_classification/README.md

-# Predicting/Classifying Cancer with Machine Learning
+# Predicting/Classifying Breast Cancer with Machine Learning

 ## General Information
-Breast cancer (BC) is one of the most common cancers among women worldwide, making it a major/significant public health problem in our society.
+Breast cancer is one of the most common cancers among women worldwide, making it a major/significant public health problem in our society.
 Using the dataset from UCI Machine Learning Repository for breast cancer, I built several simple but efficient models to classify/predict